Topological data analysis: Computation

 The first algorithm over all fields for persistent homology in algebraic topology setting was described by Barannikov through reduction to the canonical form by upper-triangular matrices.
-The first algorithm for persistent homology over $F_2$ was given by Edelsbrunner et al. Zomorodian and Carlsson gave the first practical algorithm to compute persistent homology over all fields.
+The algorithm for persistent homology over $F_2$ was given by Edelsbrunner et al. Afra Zomorodian and Carlsson gave the practical algorithm to compute persistent homology over all fields.
 Edelsbrunner and Harer's book gives general guidance on computational topology.

 One issue that arises in computation is the choice of complex.
-The Čech complex and Vietoris–Rips complex are most natural at first glance; however, their size grows rapidly with the number of data points.
-The Vietoris–Rips complex is preferred over Čech complex because its definition is simpler and the Čech complex requires extra effort to define in a general finite metric space.
+The Čech complex and the Vietoris–Rips complex are most natural at first glance; however, their size grows rapidly with the number of data points.
+The Vietoris–Rips complex is preferred over the Čech complex because its definition is simpler and the Čech complex requires extra effort to define in a general finite metric space.
 Efficient ways to lower the computational cost of homology have been studied.
 For example, the α-complex and witness complex are used to reduce the dimension and size of complexes.

 Recently, Discrete Morse theory has shown promise for computational homology because it can reduce a given simplicial complex to a much smaller cellular complex which is homotopic to the original one.
 This reduction can in fact be performed as the complex is constructed by using matroid theory, leading to further performance increases.
 Another recent algorithm saves time by ignoring the homology classes with low persistence.